CIEMAT-Neutrino/SCINT/docs/Intro.md

   </div>
   <div>

-📂 `\config` → input txt files are stored here and they are used as input in all the macros (check `TUTORIAL.txt` as template).
-Also some `.yml` configuration files for customizing fits and visualization.
+📂 `\config` → input txt files are stored here, and they are used as input in all the macros (check `TUTORIAL.txt` as template).
+Also, some `.yml` configuration files for customizing fits and visualization.

 📂 `\lib` → all the functions of the library itself are stored here